 For a more intimate experience, El Kabron offers one other dining option on the balcony located right on the cliff’s edge.
 This seems much more secluded and is away from the party vibes of the pool area – I imagine it would be suitable for a romantic sunset for two.
 I can’t speak for this experience as I haven’t dined in this section, but pricing for a table in this section will set you back IDR 750,000 (AUD 75) per person.

-Please be mindful that service taxes and fees will be added to your final bill, and the prices above are not all inclusive.
+Please be mindful that service taxes and fees will be added to your final bill, and the prices above are not all-inclusive.

 Food and drinks

-El Kabron have a delicious menu full of Spanish tapas, delectable desserts, and fruit-filled drinks.
+El Kabron has a delicious menu full of Spanish tapas, delectable desserts, and fruit-filled drinks.
 On my first dining experience, my friend and I began by ordering our drinks – white and red sangria.
 (And, it was possibly the best sangria I’ve ever had!)
-We waited for our drinks to arrive before we ordered food, and giving ourselves a bit more time to ponder the tapas list.
+We waited for our drinks to arrive before we ordered food and giving ourselves a bit more time to ponder the tapas list.